JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

     * An Exploration of Dynamical Systems and Chaos - J. Argyris *et al.*
     * Chaos in Dynamical Systems - E. Ott

+!!! example "Jupyter Notebooks / Tutorials"
+    The repository [JuliaDynamics/tutorials](https://github.com/JuliaDynamics/tutorials) contains various Jupyter notebooks that have been used as introductory tutorials for **DynamicalSystems.jl**!

 ## Contents

 ### [Fundamentals](definition/general)